-An ancient Sri Lankan tradition, the padayatra (foot journey) is a sacred tradition reinforced each year by pilgrims who walk for more than forty days to the fabulous temple at Kataragama.
-In this deeply immersive documentary short, we follow world-famous copper artist Sooriya as he returns to his homeland after nearly forty years to lead a diverse group of pilgrims on a spiritual awakening as they use the padayatra to find inner silence and the nature of their true selves.
+An ancient Sri Lankan tradition, the padayatra (foot journey) is a sacred event venerated each year by thousands who walk for more than forty days to the fabulous temple at Kataragama.
+In this deeply immersive documentary short, we trace the journey of pilgrims on a spiritual awakening to find the nature of their true selves.

 Pā‘ū, follows a multigenerational horse-riding unit as it embarks on a year-long preparation to represent the island of Ni‘ihau during the 100th anniversary of the King Kamehameha floral parade celebration.

 Their effort, set against the backdrop of this important milestone, is interwoven with historical wisdom and recollections from previous pā‘ū riders and paniolo, all of whom guide this cultural practice into its next century.

 Learn how you can support this film by visiting the Project Website → Pau Rider

 Writer / Director Matthew Nagato’s first two films were documentaries in the broadest sense but they were also inspirational calls to action, showcasing the power of individuals and their communities to build a more just, equitable, and sustainable world.

 After exploring the ways in which health and education are integral to the future of Hawaii, his final documentary on social determinants will focus on the most perilous challenge Hawaii faces as an island community: affordable housing and homelessness.